-- 8.2.1.
-The carburetor throttle should begin to move when the pedal is pressed approximately 8° to 12° . - 9.
-Tighten the jam nuts against the ball joints at each end of the accelerator rod, accelerator ball joint first, while holding the ball joints with pliers. - 10.
+- 9. Tighten the jam nuts against the ball joints at each end of the accelerator rod, accelerator ball joint first, while holding the ball joints with pliers. - 10.
 Check rod adjustment for proper switch activation. - 11.
 Adjust the engine RPM setting.
-See Engine RPM Adjustment on page 14-11. - 12.
+See Engine RPM Adjustment on page 14-10. - 12.
 Install the electrical component box cover and tighten retaining screw to 18 in-lb (2.0 N·m). - 13.
 Install the air intake hose onto the carburetor.